Act 2

 - analysis of the the reason why Ibsen included these techniques in this extract.

--Link to your TS
+-Link to your Topic sentence

 What you should include in your paragraph

-Write your paragraph(s) and put them in your class notebook portfolio.
+Write your paragraph(s) in your exercise book

 Share your topic sentence

-Slide 34 - Open question
+Slide 82 - Open question

 Read Act 1

-Write your paragraph(s) and put them in your class notebook portfolio.
+Write your paragraph(s) in your exercise book.

 Read Act 1

 In this extract taken from the end of Act 2, Ibsen successfully conveys Nora’s desperation and increases the tension in the play.
 In the extract Nora practices dancing the Tarantella to distract Torvald from looking at the letters in the letter box and thus discovering Nora’s secret.
 Dr Rank and Mrs Linde act as onlookers and are witnesses to the conflict in the Helmer’s relationship.
 Ibsen employs stage directions to reveal the integral use of symbols which support the concept of marital relationships.
 The several doorways are blocked by the male characters as Dr Rank stands initially “in the doorway” and Torvald moves “towards the hall door” allowing Nora no escape from her situation.
 She is forced to play the “first bars of the Tarantella” to stop Torvald “in the doorway”.
 Nora’s feelings of entrapment are thus highlighted for the audience through the character’s physical confinement on the stage as all the exits are barred.
 Whilst dancing Nora’s “hair comes down and falls over her shoulders”; however, she pays no heed to this.
 This stage direction adds to her loss of control and her anxiety.
-Her carefully constructed exterior pose is starting to unravel and, similarly to the Christmas tree become dishevelled.
+Her carefully constructed exterior pose is starting to unravel and, similarly to the Christmas tree, become dishevelled.

 Read Act 1

 Furthermore, Nora’s despair is highlighted through her interaction with Torvald, Dr Rank and Mrs Linde.
 Ibsen uses specific diction choices to illustrate a change in Torvald and Nora’s relationship.
 Whereas Torvald referred to Nora using pleasant endearments in Act 1, he now reveals his frustration with her and tries to exert his control again by using extreme infantilizing and demeaning phrases.
 For example, “you helpless little mortal” and “The child shall have her way”.
 The relationship with Dr Rank has also changed during Act 2.
 When he states, “Let me play for her”, the audience understands how poignant his role has become as supporter and secret admirer.
-Torvald’s cry of “this is sheer madness” reveals how Nora is viewed by the two male characters, and Mrs Linde stands “spell-bound in the doorway” and only utters Oh!
+Torvald’s cry of “this is sheer madness” reveals how Nora is viewed by the two male characters, and Mrs Linde stands “spell-bound in the doorway” and only utters "Oh!"
 This confirms for the audience that Nora has become isolated from these characters and is starting to feel that her position is hopeless.
 All her tricks to manipulate the other characters appear to no longer be working.